 It is important for your feline companions to maintain healthy exercise and nutritional patterns.
-If you’ve noticed your cat continues to be eating regularly but continues to lose weight, do not delay — take them to go see your veterinarian right away.
+If you’ve noticed that your cat is overeating, or even if he simply continues to eat normally but still manages to lose weight, do not delay — take them to go see your veterinarian right away.
 Unplanned weight loss can be a symptom of a number of health complications that should be checked out immediately.

 Lately, you’ve noticed that your cat continues to lose weight.
 Your feline friend has been eating regular meals and even enjoying snacks but still seems to be getting lighter and lighter.
 You’ve probably started to wonder what’s going on.